 membPot: the preprocessed voltage signal.
 The voltage signal is downsampled to 1 millisecond resolution and de-trended with a high-pass filter (see Methods of the original paper).
 The numbers represent measured voltage values in mV.
-For example, membPot(1) is the measured voltage response at the first millisecond.

-ttls_ms: pulses that mark the onset time of frames when the stimulus was updated.
+For example, membPot(1) is the measured voltage response at the first millisecond. ttls_ms: pulses that mark the onset time of frames when the stimulus was updated.
 These frame times are given in milliseconds.
-This information is used to align the recorded voltage response to the timing of the stimulus.

-Folder: code spatiotemporal white noise

-Contains example code of how to analyze the voltage responses to white noise (linear-nonlinear model analysis).
-Start with:

-BC_mainWhiteNoise.m -> which contains the overview over the individual functions to run

-[STA_output]=BC_STA(loadData,filename,pixelSize,seed,Hz); -> for performing the response-weighted average for the voltage signal, analogous to the common calculation of the spike-triggered average (STA) for spiking neurons (Chichilnisky, 2001).
+This information is used to align the recorded voltage response to the timing of the stimulus e.g. membPot(ttls_ms(1)) is the membrane potential at the first stimulus frame.
+Folder: code spatiotemporal white noise Contains example code of how to analyze the voltage responses to white noise (linear-nonlinear model analysis).
+Start with: BC_mainWhiteNoise.m -> which contains the overview over the individual functions to run [STA_output]=BC_STA(loadData,filename,pixelSize,seed,Hz); -> for performing the response-weighted average for the voltage signal, analogous to the common calculation of the spike-triggered average (STA) for spiking neurons (Chichilnisky, 2001).
 You should get such a plot when running the code for filename:155200029Comp.mat (Cell2 in Retina 1, 150520).
 It shows the STA frame with the maximum response:

-[NL_output]=BC_NL(STA_output)-> for performing the output nonlinearity.
+[NL_output]=BC_NL(STA_output)-> for computing the output nonlinearity.
 You should get such a plot when running the code for filename:155200029Comp.mat (Cell2 in Retina 1, 150520).
 It shows the output nonlinearity: